airr-community/common-repo-wg/recommendations.md

 **Recommendation 13: AIRR sequences for which epitopes are known should be deposited in the Immune Epitope Database (IEDB)** - http://www.iedb.org/.
-Links should be maintained to the raw data in SRA/ENA and to the processed data and annotations in a compliant AIRR data repository.
+Links should be maintained to associated data and metadata in INSDC databases (Recommendation 5) and a compliant AIRR data repository (Recommendation 6).

 **Recommendation 14: AIRR sequencing studies that fall within the scope of ImmPort should be registered there.**
-Links should be maintained to the raw data in SRA/ENA and the processed data and annotations in a compliant AIRR data repository.
+Links should be maintained to associated data and metadata in INSDC databases (Recommendation 5) and a compliant AIRR data repository (Recommendation 6).
 Links within ImmPort should also be maintained to other data types generated within the same study.

 Next Steps for AIRR CRWG, Other Working Groups, and the AIRR Community/Association